How to Get 1,000% More Sales Online

 But the question remains…

 Fewer options means more sales in a supermarket.
 But how does this work online?
-Is there a “magic number” of options that give you maximum results?
+Is there a “magic number” of options that give you maximum sales?

 While this varies between businesses, in my experience and research, the magic number falls between 1 and 6.
 Let me explain.